GuavaCZ/filament-knowledge-base/README.md

 ```

 ### Enable modal previews

-If you want to open documentations in modal previews instead of immediately redirecting to the full pages, you can enable it like this:
+If you want to open documentations in modal previews instead of immediately redirecting to the full pages, you can
+enable it like this:

 ```php
 $plugin->modalPreviews();
 ```

 ![Modal Previews Example](https://github.com/GuavaCZ/filament-knowledge-base/raw/main/docs/images/screenshot_modal_previews.jpeg)

 #### Slide overs

 If you prefer to use slide overs, you can additionally also enable them:

 ```php
 $plugin->slideOverPreviews();
 ```

 ![Modal Slideover Example](/docs/images/screenshot_modal_slideovers.jpeg)

 ### Enable breadcrumbs in modal preview titles

 When using modal previews, by default the title shows just that, the title of the documentation page.

 If you'd rather show the full breadcrumb to the documentation page, you may enable it like so:

 ```php
 $plugin->modalTitleBreadcrumbs();
 ```

 ![Modal Breadcrumbs Example](https://github.com/GuavaCZ/filament-knowledge-base/raw/main/docs/images/screenshot_modal_breadcrumbs.jpeg)

 ### Open documentation links in new tab

-When you open a documentation, by default it will be opened in a new tab.
+When you open a documentation, by default it will be opened in the same tab.

 To change this, you can customize your plugin: